Das Christ-Elflein: Background and performance history

 Das Christ-Elflein began life as incidental music by Pfitzner for a Christmas fairy-tale play by the German writer Ilse von Stach (Pfitzner's lover at the time).
-This version premiered on 11 December 1906 at the Prinzregententheater in Munich conducted by Felix Mottl with the actress Maja Reubke in the title role.
+This version premiered on 11 December 1906 at the Royal Theatre in Munich conducted by Felix Mottl with the actress Maja Reubke in the title role.

 The premiere was not a success.
 The German critic Eduard Wahl wrote:

 It would fain be simple and childlike; it is childish.
-It would fain be religious; it is sentimental. [...]
+It would fain be religious; it is sentimental. ...
 It would fain be serious; it is in bad taste, it is ridiculous.

-During the summer of 1917 Pfitzner revised the work as a two-act spieloper (comic opera).
+During the summer of 1917 Pfitzner revised the work as a two-act Spieloper (comic opera).
 He adapted and shortened the play and turned some of the speaking and silent roles into ones for singers.
 The revised version premiered on 11 December 1917 at the Königlich-Sächsisches Hoftheater in Dresden conducted by Fritz Reiner with Richard Tauber as Frieder and Grete Merrem-Nikisch in the title role.
-Otto Klemperer was an admirer of the work, but Bruno Walter spoke of it as a "Lernaean serpent [the librettist] who had slain Hercules [the composer]".
+Otto Klemperer was an admirer of the work, but Bruno Walter was more dismissive and spoke of it as a "Lernaean serpent [the librettist] who had slain Hercules [the composer]".

 The revised version continues to be performed occasionally in German-speaking countries, e.g. by the Hochschule für Musik und Theater Hamburg in 2008, and was heard in Boston for the first time in 1954 when it was given a concert performance in Jordan Hall by the New England Conservatory of Music.
 The opera was broadcast on German television NWDR in 1955, conducted by Wilhelm Schüchter with Anneliese Rothenberger in the title role, and has subsequently had two more full-length recordings.